Spot Instances

 Zone Constraints

-• Node Template has a specific list of instance types configured, which prevents from picking something cheaper.
+• Node Template has a specific list of instance types configured, which prevents picking something cheaper.

 • The subnet for that Availability Zone was full (no IPs left).